podium/elixir-secure-coding/README.md

 ## About
 Originally developed for [Podium](https://www.podium.com)'s Elixir engineers by its Product Security team, the ESCT was designed to be integrated into developer onboarding processes - teaching developers about Application Security using context that applies to them.

-The content originally focused exclusively on what Podium uses, but quickly grew to encapsulate more areas of Application Security.
+The content originally focused exclusively on what technology Podium uses, but quickly grew to encapsulate more areas of Application Security.
 The material itself is composed of views from the Product Security team at Podium as well as information sourced from reputable public information - attribution has been given wherever possible.

-Today individuals or companies wishing to try out the ESCT can and are encouraged to fork a copy of their own - please follow the relevant instructions below depending on your use case.
+Today, individuals or companies wishing to try out the ESCT can and are encouraged to fork a copy of their own - please follow the relevant instructions [below](#usage) depending on your use case.

 If you find an issue, wish to suggest an idea, or start a discussion; please see our [CONTRIBUTING Guide](./CONTRIBUTING.md)!